 The original 1996 reference genome sequence was determined primarily from AB972 and FY1679, both derivatives of S288C (Figure 1).
 The "S288C 2010" sequence reported here, determined from AB972, has been compared to a subsequently produced genome sequence of FY1679.
-There are roughly four SNPs per 100,000 bp between the "S288C 2010" reference and FY1679 (G. Song and B. Dunn, pers. comm.), demonstrating that these two strains are virtually indistinguishable.
+There are approximately four SNPs per 100,000 bp between the "S288C 2010" reference and FY1679 (G. Song and B. Dunn, personal communication) demonstrating that these two strains are virtually indistinguishable.

-Genome versioning system: SGD has instituted a new versioning system, and this latest sequence update constitutes Genome Release 64.1.1 (released February 3,
+Genome versioning system

-2011, and still the latest version as of the writing of this paper).
-In this nomenclature, the first number represents the reference sequence release, the second number the feature coordinate release within that sequence release, and the third number the annotation release.
-The reference sequence release number increments only when the reference sequence changes due to nucleotide insertion, deletion or substitution.
+SGD has instituted a new versioning system, and this latest sequence update constitutes Genome Release 64.1.1 (released February 3, 2011, and still the latest version as of the writing of this article).
+In this nomenclature, the first number represents the reference sequence release, the second number represents the feature coordinate release within that sequence release, and the third number represents the annotation release.
+The reference sequence release number increments only when the reference sequence changes because of nucleotide insertion, deletion, or substitution.
 Moving forward, we anticipate such sequence change events will be exceedingly rare.
 The second number, the feature coordinate release number, will increment only when existing annotated features are altered (such as changing the translation start of an ORF) or when new genes or other chromosomal features are added.
 The last number, the annotation release, will increment when significant functional, Gene Ontology (GO), or phenotype information is added or updated.
 Although SGD biocurators typically add or update functional, GO, and phenotype information on a daily basis, once the versioning system is completely active, the annotation releases will be incremented once per week with the production of new files available from the SGD Downloads site (http://downloads.yeastgenome.org).

-As stated earlier, SGD released 95 total individual updated versions of the 16 nuclear chromosomes between the original release and this latest major update.
-Those chromosome sequence updates were released as independent events, though different chromosomes were sometimes updated on the same day.
-SGD has applied the new genome versioning system retroactively, such that chromosomal updates that were released simultaneously are now batched into a single genome version.
-The initial version is considered 1.1.1, and the 95 updated chromosome sequences correspond to Genome Releases 2.1.1 (released July 27, 1997) through 63.1.1 (released January 5,
+As stated, SGD released 95 total individual updated versions of the 16 nuclear chromosomes between the original release and this latest major update.
+Those chromosome sequence updates were released as independent events, although different chromosomes were sometimes updated on the same day.
+SGD has applied the new genome versioning